49ers manhandle Patriots in Garoppolo's return

-Jeff Wilson Jr. rushed for three touchdowns before suffering an ankle injury and the San Francisco 49ers' defense intercepted four passes, including Cam Newton three times, as the defending NFC champions steamrolled the host New England Patriots 33-6 on Sunday afternoon.
+Jeff Wilson Jr. rushed for three touchdowns before suffering an ankle injury, and the San Francisco 49ers intercepted four passes, including Cam Newton three times, as the defending NFC champions steamrolled the host New England Patriots 33-6 on Sunday afternoon.

 In his first homecoming since a 2017 trade to the 49ers, Jimmy Garoppolo threw for 277 yards and managed an offense that ran up 467 yards against the traditionally strong New England defense.